Take the path forward with YESCARTA® CAR T-cell therapy

 • When your YESCARTA is ready, your healthcare provider will give it to you through a catheter placed into your vein (intravenous infusion).
 The infusion usually takes less than 30 minutes.

-• You will be monitored where you received your treatment daily for at least 7 days after the infusion.
+• You will be monitored daily for at least 7 days after the infusion.

 • You may be hospitalized for side effects and your healthcare provider will discharge you if your side effects are under control, and it is safe for you to leave the hospital.